 She has a point.
-In that case, I‘ll all remain busy for a long while because there is plenty more 'crap' to write
+In that case, I‘ll all remain busy for a long while because there is plenty more 'crap' to write about.

 This information has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.